Houston PMI at 52.4 (up 2.2 points)

 Professional and Business Services:

-• This sector continues to report expansion led by strength in the sales/new orders, employment, purchases, and prices paid indices.
+- This sector continues to report expansion with the employment, purchases, and prices paid indices showing significant improvement.
+All other indices remain near neutral.

 Trend of Underlying Indicators